mkfc13/generation_cafe_miniproject/mini-project-week-5.md

     ELIF user inputs 1:
         PRINT couriers list

-    # WEEK 4 UPDATE
+    # WEEK 5 UPDATE
     ELSE IF user input is 2:
         # CREATE new courier

         GET user input for courier name
         GET user input for courier phone number
-        CREATE new courier dictionary with above properties APPEND courier dictionary to courier list
+        INSERT courier into couriers table

-    # WEEK 4 UPDATE
+    # WEEK 5 UPDATE
     ELSE IF user input is 3:
         # STRETCH GOAL - UPDATE existing courier

+        GET all couriers from couriers table
-        PRINT courier with their index values
+        PRINT couriers with their IDs
-        GET user input for courier index value
+        GET user input for courier ID

-        FOR EACH key-value pair in selected courier:
-            GET user input for updated property
+        GET user input for courier name
-            IF user input is blank:
+        GET user input for courier phone number

-                do not update this property and skip
+        IF an input is empty, do not update its respective table property UPDATE properties for courier in courier table
-            ELSE:
-                update the property value with user input

         ELSE IF user input is 4:
             # STRETCH GOAL - DELETE courier

+            GET all couriers from couriers table
-        PRINT courier list
+            PRINT courier with their IDs

-        GET user input for courier index value
+            GET user input for courier ID
-        DELETE courier at index in courier list
+            DELETE courier in couriers table

 # orders menu
 ELSE IF user input is 3: